jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 rates of other customer sectors such as the residential End-users, hospitals, and streetlights;
-(vv) “Inter-Regional Grid Cross Subsidy” refers to an amount embedded in the electricity rates of NPC charged to its customers located in a viable regional grid in order to reduce the electricity rates in a less viable regional grid;
+(vv) “Inter-Regional Grid Cross Subsidy” refers to an amount embedded in the electricity rates of NAPOCOR charged to its customers located in a viable regional grid in order to reduce the electricity rates in a less viable regional grid;
-(ww) “Intra-Regional Grid Cross Subsidy” refers to an amount embedded in the electricity rates of NPC charged to Distribution Utilities and non-utilities with higher load factor and/or delivery voltage in order to reduce the electricity rates charged to Distribution Utilities with lower load factor and/or delivery voltage located in the same regional grid;
+(ww) “Intra-Regional Grid Cross Subsidy” refers to an amount embedded in the electricity rates of NAPOCOR charged to Distribution Utilities and non-utilities with higher load factor and/or delivery voltage in order to reduce the electricity rates charged to Distribution Utilities with lower load factor and/or delivery voltage located in the same regional grid;
-(xx) “IPP Administrator” refers to qualified independent entities appointed by PSALM who shall administer, conserve and manage the contracted energy output of NPC IPP contracts, including selling the contracted energy output of these contracts and offering Ancillary Services, where applicable;
+(xx) “IPP Administrator” refers to qualified independent entities appointed by PSALM who shall administer, conserve and manage the contracted energy output of NAPOCOR IPP contracts, including selling the contracted energy output of these contracts and offering Ancillary Services, where applicable;
 (yy) “Lifeline Rate” refers to the subsidized rate given to